vinayakkulkarni/v-mapbox/docs/guide/controls.md

 ## Overview

-Controls is UI elemetns for controlling view of the map, such as scale or bearing.
+Controls are UI elements for controlling the view of the map, such as scale or bearing.
-You can check them out in Mapbox GL JS [documentation](https://docs.mapbox.com/mapbox-gl-js/api/#user%20interface) In v-mapbox they exposed as Vue components, so you can control they properties and behavior dynamically by changing props.
+You can check them out in Mapbox GL JS [documentation](https://docs.mapbox.com/mapbox-gl-js/api/#user%20interface) In v-mapbox they exposed as Vue components, so you can control their properties and behavior dynamically by changing props.

 _All controls_: